Ferry from Morocco to Spain

 The distance between Morocco and Spain depends on the port of departure and arrival.
 The shortest distance is between Tangier and Tarifa/Algeciras, spanning about 17 nautical miles (31 km), while the longest is between Tangier and Barcelona, covering 572 nautical miles (1060 km).

-• Moroccan citizens cannot enter Spain without a visa.
-As Spain is part of the Schengen Area, Moroccan nationals must obtain a Schengen short-stay visa (Type C) before traveling.
-This visa allows stays of up to 90 days within any 180-day period.
+- Moroccan citizens need a visa to enter Spain, as it is part of the Schengen Area.
+A Schengen short-stay visa (Type C) allows stays of up to 90 days within any 180-day period.

 When booking your Morocco - Spain trip on Ferryhopper, you can easily check in online, get your tickets on your phone, and board the ferry directly with your e-ticket without collecting any paper tickets at the port.